Maintaining Your CPHR Designation

 When you attain your Chartered Professional in Human Resources (CPHR) designation, you establish yourself as one of the highest ranking and skilled professionals in HR.
 You also represent the HR profession and the Canadian CPHR designation granting HR associations to which you belong.
 As a CPHR, certification can be revoked.

 For more information on the revocation criteria, click here

-CPHR holders who are granted maternity or disability leave from their workplace are entitled to apply for and receive an extension for completing Continuing Professional Development hours.
+CPHR holders who are granted maternity or disability leave from their workplace are entitled to apply for and receive an extension for completing Continuing Professional Development hours (please note: CPHR holders are required to maintain their membership during a leave of absence).
 The extension granted will be equivalent to any length of time up to the lesser of the total length of the leave granted or one (1) year.

 Requests for a leave of absence must be made prior to the commencement of the leave.
 Retroactive leaves will not be approved.